star-whale/starwhale/docs/docs/reference/cli/model.md

 swcli model remove [OPTIONS] MODEL
 ```

-- This command removes a model, you can run `swcli model recover` to recover the removed models.
+- This command removes a model.
+You can run `swcli model recover` to recover the removed models.
-- `MODEL` argument uses the `Model URI` format, so you can remove the whole model or a specified-version model.
+- The `MODEL` argument uses the `Model URI` format so that you can remove the whole model or a specified-version model.
-- Support short version or tag in `Model URI` format when you remove a model.
+- Support the short version or tag in `Model URI` format when you remove a model.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|